 I created a printable with twelve symbols that I thought would hold strong meanings for my boys: bear, fox, eagle, lion.

 The boys selected a shield (or crest) shape, and cut it out.
 Then they choose four different symbols.
 After coloring each one, we colored the background of the shield, then glued the symbols down in each corner.

 Then we mounted the shield onto a larger piece of construction paper.

-My son choose the owl for wisdom, the arrow for protection, the bear for fierceness, and the eagle for strength.
-He colored his shield green, blue and gold (hope, loyalty, generosity).
+My son chose the owl for wisdom, the arrow for protection, the bear for fierceness, and the eagle for strength.
+He colored his shield green, blue, and gold (hope, loyalty, generosity).

 Creating a coat of arms is a simple project.
 You could do this project along with some read-aloud time, or as a family bonding activity.
 Even kids as young as my three year old can understand that a bear represents strength.
 It’s also a great literacy start towards teaching symbolism in literature and art.

 You can extend the connection from symbolic meaning to real-life action.
 After your kids complete the Create a Coat of Arms Activity, discuss: